Photo: WFP/Julian Frank/2021

 Afghans are on the brink of starvation

-Afghans received WFP aid in 2023
+Afghans received food from WFP in 2024

 Q&A with Afghanistan Country Director